Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: The lamination and the invariant Cantor set

-The following proposition proves Theorem A-(v). \begin{prop} Every leaves of $\mathfrak L$ is the graph of a smooth function $\ell:[-t_0,t_0]\mapsto [-a_0,a_0]$.
-Morever if $t\in [-t_0,t_0]$, the closure of the set $L_t=\left\{(t,a)\in\mathfrak L\right\}$ is a Cantor set. \end{prop} \begin{proof} The proof follows from the construction of the lamination, and Proposition \ref{Prop:inductionstep} and Proposition \ref{angle}.
-The main point is that each strip contains leaves corresponding to maps with a new homoclinic tangency and these leaves are graphs of global curves. \end{proof}
+The following proposition proves Theorem A-(v).
+The proof is a consequence of the construction of the lamination and of the fact that the strips of the same generation are pairwise disjoint. \begin{prop} Every leaf of $\mathfrak L$ is the graph of a smooth function $\ell:[-t_0,t_0]\mapsto [-a_0,a_0]$.
+Morever if $t\in [-t_0,t_0]$, the closure of the set $L_t=\left\{(t,a)\in\mathfrak L\right\}$ is a Cantor set. \end{prop} \begin{rem} As in the proof of Proposition \ref{Prop:inductionstepCE} by taking all $n_g^{(j)}$ large enough we may also assume that, for all $g$, $N_{g+1},M_{g+1}\ge 32 \max\{N_g, M_g\}$ and $N_g, M_g\ge 3$. \end{rem} The following Remark proves Theorem A-(viii) \begin{rem} Observe that, by construction, given an open neighborhood of $f\in\mathfrak{L}$, it contains in parameter space a curve $b$ of secondary tangencies.
+Hence, by Remark \ref{NHinter}, such open neighborhood contains maps with infinitely many sinks. \end{rem}